oddinpay/oddin-status/README.md

 > [!NOTE]
 > Click the button below to deploy the status page.
 D1 databases and queues will be provisioned automatically.
 During deployment on Cloudflare, only enter the values for the required `environment variables`.

+You may have to manually `bind` D1 and the Queue in the dashboard if they are not automatically applied during deployment.

 > [!TIP]
 > Be sure to provide the value for `WORKER_ENDPOINT_URL` using your worker URL/Domain (for example: [https://my.domain/api/alerts](https://worker.hostname/api/alerts)). `/api/alerts`